 See the map at the link above for detailed directions on where to start your drive

-Take The Jemez Mountain Trail National Scenic Byway, which will take you past San Ysidro Pueblo through Jemez Springs, Jemez Pueblo, and Valles Caldera.
+Take the Jemez Mountain Trail National Scenic Byway, which will take you past San Ysidro Pueblo through Jemez Springs, Jemez Pueblo, and Valles Caldera.
 There’s so much to see and do along the way . . . including catching a glimpse of some gorgeous fall color.
 This is quite possibly one of the most beautiful drives in New Mexico.
 And for the first couple of weeks in October, it will be scattered with yellow and red.

 Paseo del Bosque Trail